-So before my husband caught on that I had eaten through almost an entire large bag of chocolate chips over a relatively short period of time, I decided I’d make a batch of easy chocolate chip walnut cookie muffins for breakfast.
+So before my husband caught on that I had eaten through almost an entire large bag of chocolate chips over a relatively short period of time, I decided I’d make a batch of this easy chocolate chip muffins recipe for breakfast.

 And now I’m the hero!

 “Oh honey, you are so awesome for whipping up this batch of homemade treats for us for breakfast!”